 III Audit Committee

-Audit Committee reports to Governing Body.
+Audit Committee reports to the Board of Trustees.

 (iii) The Registrar, the Secretary, the Director of Finance & Planning and the Internal Auditor will attend meetings.
 The Director and the External Auditors will attend meetings as required.

 (iv) The Audit Committee is authorised to investigate any activity falling within the terms of reference of the Board of Trustees.
 It is authorised to seek any information it requires from any employee, and all employees are directed to cooperate with any request made by the Committee.
 The Committee is authorised to obtain outside legal or other independent professional advice and to secure the attendance of non-members with relevant experience and expertise if it considers this necessary, normally in consultation with the Director.